-Children attending classes at designated Harford County Schools will be transported to and from school in Harford County buses.
-If the post is closed and/or has a delayed opening and schools are in session, parents are responsible for transportation to and from school.
+Children attending classes at Harford County Schools will be transported to and from school in Harford County buses.
+If the post is closed and schools are in session, parents are responsible for transportation to and from school.

 Field trips will be taken to enhance program activities.
 Parents will sign a permission slip for each field trip.